jchavarri/javierchavarri.com/src/pages/react-server-side-rendering-with-ocaml.md

 Now that we got these performance concerns out of the way, let's go back to the experiment.

-## Goal

-The original goal was to create a web application that used native OCaml on the backend and BuckleScript[^1] to showcase the benefits of shared code and types across different environments.

-After working on it for a few days, I started thinking:

-> Is it possible to define a component once, and have it render with both native OCaml on the server and BuckleScript on the client?

 ## Why OCaml native and TyXML?

 React server side rendering (SSR) and hydration is typically implemented using Node, and for good reasons.

-There are limitations inherent to the "platform gap" between Node and the browser: components rendered in Node can't call methods or APIs available only on the browser (note the same happens in this experiment, between the OCaml native APIs and BuckleScript ones).
+There are limitations that are inherent to the "platform gap" between Node and the browser: components rendered in Node can't call methods or APIs available only on the browser (note the same happens in this experiment, between the OCaml native APIs and BuckleScript ones).
+This gap is not really obvious, and sometimes users of SSR frameworks like Gatsby [get confused by errors like `window is undefined`](https://www.gatsbyjs.com/docs/debugging-html-builds/#how-to-check-if-window-is-defined).
+The solution involves doing runtime checks to see [if a given global is defined](https://www.gatsbyjs.com/docs/debugging-html-builds/#how-to-check-if-window-is-defined), and from there one can infer that is in one or another environment.

-However, React is written in JavaScript, so Node applications that render React components can leverage a lot of previously existing libraries and tools from the extensive React and JavaScript ecosystems.
+However!
+React is written in JavaScript, so Node applications that render React components can leverage a lot of previously existing libraries and tools from the extensive React and JavaScript ecosystems.

-So, why this attempt to use a completely different language when all this exist already and works?
-Besides just for the sake of experimenting 👨‍🔬 there are some other good reasons.
+So, why this attempt to use a completely different language when all this exist already and works in JavaScript?
+Besides just for pure sake of experimenting 👨‍🔬 there are some other good reasons.

 #### Speed

 One reason that makes worth explore rendering components with OCaml native is speed.
-OCaml binaries can start in an incredibly short time ([even less than 2ms!](https://twitter.com/_anmonteiro/status/1069738117647777792)), which makes them very appealing for serverless environments like lambda, which companies like Vercel [are migrating to due](https://vercel.com/blog/zeit-is-now-vercel) to their appeal for developers.
+OCaml binaries can start render some content and return it in an incredibly short time ([even less than 2ms!](https://twitter.com/_anmonteiro/status/1069738117647777792)), which makes them very appealing for serverless environments like lambda, which companies like Vercel [are migrating to due](https://vercel.com/blog/zeit-is-now-vercel) to their appeal for developers.

 OCaml binaries also run pretty fast, and they do well in scenarios where a lot of short-lived small allocations are made (like with parsers or web servers).
 In general, one can trust that OCaml-generated binaries will run [fast](https://blog.chewxy.com/2019/02/20/go-is-average/).

 #### Type system and safety

 Another reason to experiment with OCaml to render components is the type system.
 TyXML is a library that allows to generate valid HTML.
-The way TyXML guarantees the validity is because it has encoded in its implementation the W3C rules for document validity.
+The way TyXML guarantees the validity is because it encodes in its implementation [the W3C rules](https://html.spec.whatwg.org/) for document validity.

 For example, if you try to do this: